sionreview/sion/README.md

   #### Enable Lambda internet access under VPC

   Plese [refer to this article](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/).
-(You could skip this step if you do not want to run InfiniCache under VPC).
+(You could skip this step if you do not want to run SION under VPC).

   We prepared scripts to help you create/delete NAT gateway in the "deploy" folder.